Rocky Bar Gap

-Located along Section 11 of the 223 kilometre Larapinta Trail, it is a good place to take a break or camp for the night.
+Located along Section 11 of the 223 kilometre Larapinta Trail, it’s a good place to take a break or camp for the night.

 The trail to Rocky Bar Gap descends from Hilltop Lookout on the northern side then winds across low spinifex hills and mulga woodland and knobbly black rock before arriving at the shady gap.
 The trail passes south through Rocky Bar Gap then heads west along the foot of Mt Sonder.